PennBBL/antspriors/README.md

 ## Future Directions
 1. Set home directory in Dockerfile.
-2. Make sure number of ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS is working in Docker and Singularity.
-3. Set the PEXEC flag for `antsMultivariateTemplateConstruction2` based on the number of SSTs supplied (currently manually assuming 8).

 4. Use the `pad` function in c3d to prevent the template from drifting (Phil Cook).
 5. Use the [publicly available version of the mindboggle images](https://www.synapse.org/#!Synapse:syn18486916) that Phil Cook shared via box and configure paths and file names accordingly.